 Compatibility: Works with all versions of Windows, Mac, Linux, game consoles, and practically anything with a USB port.

 Choosing FAT32 file system while formatting USB drive:

 However, FAT32 is the default file system chosen by Windows because of its compatibility with all operating systems.
 And other instances are:

 - choose FAT32 for less disk space wastage and more reliability.

 - USB drives smaller than 32 GB that doesn’t require any security.

 - if you are transferring files lesser than 4GB in size.

 FAT32 file system’s age has advantages and disadvantages.
 Limitations include restriction of individual files over 4GB size.
 A single file of more than 4GB size can’t be transferred to a FAT32 formatted USB drive.
 It lacks the permissions and other security features built into the more modern NTFS file system.

 exFAT File System:

-I think this article helps you to learn something new today.
-If you know some more features and limitations of these file system tell us.
+If you know, some more features and limitations of these file systems tell us.
 We’d love to hear from you in the comments!